 Fees and Discounts: J.P.
 Morgan Securities LLC, which we refer to as JPMS, and its affiliates will pay all of the selling commissions received from us to other affiliated or unaffiliated dealers.
-In no event will these selling commissions exceed \$11.25 per \$1,000 CD.
+These selling commissions will vary and will be up to \$35.00 per \$1,000 CD.

-If the CDs priced today, the estimated value of the CDs as determined by JPMS would be approximately \$948.30 per \$1,000 CD.
-JPMS's estimated value of the CDs, when the terms of the CDs are set, will be provided by JPMS in the disclosure supplement and will not be less than \$900.00 per \$1,000 CD.
-See "JPMS's Estimated Value of the CDs" in this term sheet for additional information.
+The estimated value of the CDs as determined by JPMS, when the terms of the CDs were set, was \$964.20 per \$1,000 CD.
+See "JPMS's Estimated Value of the CDs" in this disclosure supplement for additional information.

-Our affiliate, JPMS, certain of its affiliates and other broker-dealers may use this term sheet and the accompanying disclosure statement and underlying supplement in connection with offers and sales of the CDs after the date hereof.
+Our affiliate, JPMS, certain of its affiliates and other broker-dealers may use this disclosure supplement and the accompanying disclosure statement in connection with offers and sales of the CDs after the date hereof.